joisaac/sqlzoo-solutions/README.md

 # Help
 These are my first exercises in SQL, hence I required some help I mostly use [this site](<https://sarapesavento.wordpress.com>) from Sara Pesavento [@spesavento](<https://spesavento>) when I had any doubt or required extra help.

-*If you can imagine it, you can code it!*